Statia gens

 The gens Statia was a minor plebeian family at ancient Rome.
 Members of this gens are first mentioned in the early decades of the Republic, but the name does not appear again in history until the time of Cicero.
 The Statii remained relatively undistinguished until the reign of Trajan, when Lucius Statius Aquila was raised to the consulship.

 Origin

 The nomen Statius is of Oscan origin, and most of the Statii appearing in history before the late Republic were from Samnium or Lucania.
 Statius is a patronymic surname, derived from the Oscan praenomen Statius, without any change in morphology.

 Praenomina

-The Statii used only the most common of praenomina: Lucius, Lucius, Marcus, Publius, Quintus, Titus, and Sextus, of which the first five were the most abundant at all periods of Roman history.
+The Statii used only the most common of praenomina: Lucius, Gaius, Marcus, Publius, Quintus, Titus, and Sextus, of which the first five were the most abundant at all periods of Roman history.
 Of these, the Statii used primarily Lucius, Gaius, and Marcus.